libical/libical/doc/UsingLibical.md

 }
 ```

-The parser object parameterizes the routine used to get input lines
+The parser object parametrizes the routine used to get input lines
 with `icalparser_set_gen_data()`and `icalparser_get_line()`.
 In this
 example, the routine `read_stream()` will fetch the next line from a
 stream, with the stream passed in as the `void*` parameter d.
 The parser